drvinceknight/gt/_assessment/index.md

 tag: assessment
 ---

-# Continuous Individual coursework (20%)

-On learning central there are 9 online quizzes available to you.

-The deadline for completing all of them is at the end of the Spring Semester.

-# Research projects

-There are two research projects to be carried out:
+There are two piece of assessment in this course:

-1. An individual research project (20%)
+- A 2 hour exam (80%)
-2. A group research project (60%)
+- A group research project (20%)

+# Exam

+# Research project

-The choice of topic is yours, two potential general subjects:
+The choice of topic is yours, two potential general areas of investigation:

 - Prove and illustrate a theorem from the notes (or otherwise);
 - Model a real world scenario using game theory.

-You are encouraged to use code to tackle the numerical computations to allow you to delve further in to the investigation you choose.
+You are able to use code to tackle the numerical computations to allow you to delve further in to the investigation you choose.

 ## [Marking criteria](#marking-criteria)